 At first, this change is external–physical.
 Over time, their journeys lead to a place of discovery and growth that is within each individual alone.
 The final frontier to which we all can go.

 Why don’t you hop on and come along for the ride?
-To get news and free reads, sign up for my newsletter.
-It’s easy, and I only send it out about four times a year.
+To get news and free reads, sign up for Candace’s newsletter.

 Awards and such